 I wasn’t even sure I wanted to go see the new Fantastic Beasts film.
 My siblings and I (all three of us are big Harry Potter fans) went to see Fantastic Beasts and Where to Find Them together and walked out of the theater deeply disappointed in it.
 There was excitement over the expansion of the Harry Potter world, yes, but the plot fell flat.
 And then there was the whole problem of Johnny Depp.
 And J.K.
 Rowling’s history of problematic statements.
 (Even though she is great at calling out anti-Semitism on Twitter, that doesn’t change anything.)

 So when the sequel, Fantastic Beasts: The Crimes of Grindelwald (one of four more films in this franchise), came out, I felt deeply ambivalent.
-I debated if going to see it meant supporting Johnny Depp, an abuser, even though there were other artists (Zoë Kravitz and Ezra Miller) whom I wanted to support.
+I debated if going to see it meant supporting Johnny Depp, an abuser, even though there were other artists (Zoë Kravitz) whom I wanted to support.

 But when it came down to it, I still have a love for Harry Potter and the magical world that changed my childhood.
 So reader: I went to see it anyway.
 And surprise (not surprising, I guess?)… it was terrible!